 Frequently Asked Questions

-Inmate General Information
+Offender General Information

-- Explains the intake process and provides a brief description of the offender program areas within TDCJ.
+Offender Orientation Handbook (English/Español) - Handbook designed to provide the TDCJ offender population with general information and a standard of acceptable conduct.
+General Information Guide for Families of Offenders (English/Español) - Explains the intake process and provides a brief description of the offender program areas within TDCJ.
 Intended to assist the families of offenders in understanding how TDCJ operates.

 - Trust Fund